How to Submit a Petition

 - If a petition is submitted by the appropriate deadline, with a clear explanation of the circumstances, and any required documentation is provided, the request will be given prompt consideration – decisions are normally made within a few days;

-- The request will not be considered and the petition form will be returned to the student if the statement provided is insufficient or illegible, or if the required documentation is missing (once the requirement to submit supporting documentation resumes);
+- The request will not be considered and the petition form will be returned to the student if the statement provided is insufficient or illegible, or if the required documentation is missing

 - Approval is not automatic and should not be taken for granted.
 Once a decision has been made, the Registrar will send the student an e-mail message (to his or her University of Toronto e-mail account) advising him or her of that decision.